what does seeding mean ? (Page 1) / General / µTorrent Community Forums

 It's just the time it takes at your present upload rate to upload as much as the size of the download. ...Assuming you're uploading the whole time of course.

 You download a 200 MB file and upload at 20 KiloBYTES/second...then it will take about 6 hours to upload 200 MB to others trying to download that file.
 Slower you upload, the longer it would take.
 But likewise, it'd probably take at least a little longer to download it in the first place if you're uploading slowly while downloading it.
-Peers don't like to share to peers that don't share back. tongue
+Peers don't like to share to peers that don't share back. :P

 Obviously, you cannot download or upload faster than your line allows.